 Once this period has expired, the interest rate of an ARM will move based on an index set by market forces.
 The interest that new homeowners pay can change on a yearly or even monthly basis.

-The terms of an ARM loan are typically expressed with two numbers.
+The terms of an adjustable-rate mortgage are typically expressed with two numbers.
 The first number represents the length of the fixed-rate.
 And the second number?
 It represents the length of the adjusted rate.
 So, for instance, a “2/5 ARM” equates to a fixed rate for two years followed by a floating fate for the following 5 years.

 It’s common for ARMs to also have a cap structure expressed with numbers.
 An example of a cap structure might be written out as “2/3/5.”
-To the borrower, the first number means that the interest rate can increase by a maximum of 2 percent above the initial interest rate in the first year.
-In the years following, rates can increase a maximum of 3 percent, as indicated by the second number.
-The final number indicates the max interest rate over the lifetime of the loan, so here, the loan can never increase more than 5 percent.
+To the borrower, the first number means that the interest rate can increase by a maximum of 2% above the initial interest rate in the first year.
+In the years following, rates can increase a maximum of 3%, as indicated by the second number.
+The final number indicates the max interest rate over the lifetime of the loan, so here, the loan can never increase more than 5%.
 Starting to make sense, isn’t it?

-Ok, so you’re thinking that ARMs sound pretty great.
+Okay, so you’re thinking that ARMs sound pretty great.
 Now the question is, what are the requirements for me to qualify for an ARM?
-Homebuyers interested in getting an ARM mortgage in North Carolina and South Carolina typically need to meet the following:
+Home buyers interested in getting an ARM mortgage in North Carolina and South Carolina typically need to meet the following:

 - Credit Score: Borrowers typically need a credit score of 620 or higher to qualify for an ARM.
 People with scores as low as 500 may also qualify in certain circumstances, but your lender will let you know if that’s the case for you.

-- Down Payment: If the home you want to buy will be your primary residence, the minimum down payment is usually 5 percent.
-For two-unit properties, borrowers should anticipate 15 percent.
-For equity stakes of three or more units, 25 percent is standard.
-When refinancing to purchase a second home, ARM down payment minimums can be as low as 10 percent.
-In some instances, borrowers can put down as little as 3.5 percent.
+- Down Payment²: If the home you want to buy will be your primary residence, the minimum down payment is usually 5%.
+For two-unit properties, borrowers should anticipate 15%.
+For equity stakes of three or more units, 25% is standard.
+When refinancing to purchase a second home, ARM down payment minimums can be as low as 10%.
+In some instances, borrowers can put down as little as 3.5%.

-- Debt-To-Income Ratio (DTI): The maximum DTI is usually 45 percent for ARMs that are manually underwritten.
+- Debt-to-Income Ratio (DTI): The maximum DTI is usually 45% for ARMs that are manually underwritten.

 More and more people in North and South Carolina are choosing ARMs.
 By that same token, the benefits may not outweigh the disadvantages from your perspective.
 These are common pros and cons associated with ARMs.
 You should carefully consider all the factors before jumping feet first into your decision.

-Short-Term Value: One strategy borrowers tend to use is taking out an ARM and later refinancing to a fixed-rate product.
+- Short-Term Value: One strategy borrowers tend to use is taking out an ARM and later refinancing⁴ to a fixed-rate product.
 This allows them to take advantage of the initial cap while building credit and saving money.
-Homebuyers often refinance only if rates increase.
+Home buyers often refinance only if rates increase.

-Work with Dash Home Loans to Secure an ARM Loan
+Work With Dash to Secure an ARM Loan in the Carolinas

-If you have questions about securing an adjustable-rate mortgage in SC or NC, our team is here to help you.
+If you have questions about securing an adjustable-rate mortgage in NC or SC, our team is here to help you.
 Our Mortgage Coaches are happy to answer all of your questions and provide specific info to you.
 Here are some common questions about ARMs: